VD-Coderr/TOP-Rock-Paper-Scissors/README.md

 # TOP---Rock-Paper-Scissors
-Rock Paper Scissors game as an assignment on The Odin Project
+Rock Paper Scissors game as an assignment for The Odin Project